Alecyrus/Allegro/README.md

 [![PyPI version](https://img.shields.io/pypi/pyversions/allegro.svg)](https://pypi.python.org/pypi/Allegro)
 [![PyPI](https://img.shields.io/pypi/v/allegro.svg)](https://pypi.python.org/pypi/Allegro)

 Allegro is a python backend integration framework, which provides a simple way to make the task of building any kind of RESTFul system easy and efficient.
-The RESTFul service is based on [sanic](https://github.com/channelcat/sanic), and [RabbitMQ](http://www.rabbitmq.com/) provides a message communication service.
+The RESTFul service is based on [sanic](https://github.com/channelcat/sanic), and [Celery](http://www.celeryproject.org/) provides tasks scheduler service.

 With the framework, the API can be defined through a config file, and we just focus on the processing logic.
 What's more, it' very efficient and easy for frond-end to build a mock server.